eppic/ytBATCH/README.md

    - *The installer puts a Shortcut for ytBATCH on the Desktop and into the Start Menu folder.*
    - *ytBATCH gets installed into AppData/Roaming.*
 2. Download ytBATCH manually.
-   - *You won't have automatically generated shortcuts*
+   - *No automatically generated shortcuts*

 ## USAGE
 1. Open the ytBATCH shortcut / Open Launcher.bat